winnielin/vessel/README.md

       --Data Discovery (Collection, cleaning & mining) & difficulty
       --Production Solution

-2. Subject area - visualisation helping decision making 1400 (8/12)
+2. Subject area - visualisation helping decision making 1200 (8/14)
 2-1 What is data visualisation?
 Why use?
 200
-    -different kind of visualisation
+    -different kind of visualisation 100
-    -the use in business area
+    -the use in the business area 100
+    (the importance of using the notification to transmit information to the user then to make value)
-2-2 Current status of visualisation in marine area 1000
+2-2 Current status of visualisation in marine area 800
+    -AIS data 100
+    -weather visualisation 100
-    -some websites pros and cons
+    -some websites pros and cons (BigOceanData & MarineTraffic) 150
-    -analysis
+    -big data + visualisation 150
+    -situational awareness 100
+    -the detection of anomalous maritime behaviour 100
+    -fleet management 100
 2-3 future development 200
+    -4D 100
+    -conclusion 100

-3. Working process - user interface 1400
+3. Working process - user interface 1500
 3-1 Developing tools used & considered 400
     -html or power BI
     -bing maps API and d3.js